The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

 for any initial distribution $\ga$.
 We can now translate Markov processes to contractive semigroups by setting

 The other direction is more involved, and the process attached to a Dirichlet form is generally non-unique.
-We have, however, (cf. \cite[theorems 7.2.1 and 7.2.2]{fukushima2011dirichlet}) \begin{thm} Let $\cE$ be a regular Dirichlet form on $L^2(X,\mu)$.
+We have, however, (cf. \cite[Theorems 7.2.1 and 7.2.2]{fukushima2011dirichlet}) \begin{theorem} Let $\cE$ be a regular Dirichlet form on $L^2(X,\mu)$.
 Then, there exists a Hunt process $M$ on $(X,d)$ such that the operators $T_t, t\geq0$, from \eqref{eq:MPtoOp} are symmetric and $\cE$ is the Dirichlet form belonging to this semigroup.

-Moreover, if $\cE$ is local, $M$ is a diffusion process. \end{thm} As hinted above, those processes are not unique: One can modify $M$ to $\tilde M$ by killing the process on a polar set and obtain the same semigroup for both.
-See section 7.2.2. in \cite{fukushima2011dirichlet} for further discussion.
+Moreover, if $\cE$ is local, $M$ is a diffusion process. \end{theorem} As hinted above, those processes are not unique: One can modify $M$ to $\tilde M$ by killing the process on a polar set and obtain the same semigroup for both.
+See Section~7.2.2. in \cite{fukushima2011dirichlet} for further discussion.

-\subsection{Local walk dimension and Einstein relation}
+\subsubsection{Local walk dimension and Einstein relation}

 The walk dimension is meant to quantify how fast a given Markov process on $M$ moves away from its starting point $x$.
-This is best expressed in terms of the stopping time $\tau(r):=\tau(B(x,r))$, which is supposed to be the first exit time of the Ball $B(x,r)=\{y\in X:d(x,y)<r\}$.
-Note that this is indeed an $\scF$-stopping time by right continuity of the process in question and by \cite[Lemma 7.6]{kallenberg2002foundations}.
+This is best expressed in terms of the stopping time $\tau(r)=\tau(x,r):=\tau(B(x,r))$, which is supposed to be the first exit time of the ball $B(x,r)=\{y\in X:d(x,y)<r\}$ (we generally suppress the dependency on the starting point).
+Note that for a Hunt process, this is indeed an $\scF$-stopping time by the right-continuity of the process in question and by \cite[Lemma 7.6]{kallenberg2002foundations}.

 For the next definition to make sense, we need to impose some additional assumption on the metric space $(X,d)$.
-We choose to demand that $X$ is path connected and does not consist of a single point, but will also discuss the case where it is the vertex set of a graph in the next chapter. \begin{defin} (Cf. \cite{hambly_kigami_kumagai_2002}) We define the quantity
+We choose to demand that $X$ is path connected and does not consist of a single point, but will also discuss the case where it is the vertex set of a graph in the next section. \begin{definition} (Cf. \cite{hambly_kigami_kumagai_2002}) We define the quantity

 and call it the (local) walk dimension of $(X,d)$ at $x\in X$ with respect to the Markov process $(M_t)_{t\geq0}$.
-If $\dimw(X,M;x)$ is $\mu$--a.e. constant on $X$, we shorten our notation to $\dimw(X,M)$. \end{defin} Of course, this definition makes sense for almost any stochastic process, so whenever we are interested in the walk dimension alone, we do not need to assume that the process $M$ is a Hunt process.
+If $\dimw(X,M;x)$ is $\mu$--a.e. constant on $X$, we shorten our notation to $\dimw(X,M)$. \end{definition} Of course, this definition makes sense for almost any stochastic process, so whenever we are interested in the walk dimension alone, we do not need to assume that the process $M$ is a Hunt process.